Probation and Suspension for Doctoral Programs

 Failure to complete the program in the allotted time.
 Students are allowed seven years to complete the course of study.
-The seven (7) years is calculated from the first July semester matriculation and terminates on the last regular business day of June of the seventh year.

 Failure to maintain continuous enrollment in the summer, fall, and spring semesters each year and pay the required fees will result in prevention from further participation in the program.